Frequently Asked Questions

 CHBs should continue to be encouraged to "make CHAAP work for them," but should be required to submit the following items to MDH.
 These requirements will allow for MDH to assure a minimum level of assessment and planning is being conducted at the local level and will promote consistency for data collection and reporting.

 - A summary of community health issues.
 This summary should be the result of a comprehensive community health assessment.
 These should be the 10 most important health issues facing the community; not just new issues or those being addressed.

 - A summary of capacity areas for improvement.
 This summary of issues should be the result of a comprehensive capacity assessment.
 These should be the five areas most in need of improvement; not just areas being addressed.

 Performance Improvement Steering Committee Recommendation

-CHBs should be required to submit a Community Health Improvement Plan, a Strategic Plan, and a Quality Improvement Plan at the completion of the 2010-2014 Local Public Health Assessment and Planning Process Cycle.
-A summary of the community engagement efforts should be included in the Community Health Improvement Plan.
+CHBs should be required to submit a community health improvement plan, a strategic plan, and a quality improvement plan at the completion of the 2010-2014 Local Public Health Assessment and Planning Process Cycle.
+A summary of the community engagement efforts should be included in the community health improvement plan.
 Key factors behind the recommendations include the fact that assessment, prioritizing, and plan development are critical activities for a strong local public health system.
 Requiring the three plans elevates the importance for CHB's and the local elected officials who determine expenditure of financial and staff resources.
-OPI is providing ongoing training and technical assistance to aid CHBs in creating these plans.
+The Public Health Practice Section is providing ongoing training and technical assistance to aid CHBs in creating these plans.
 Development of the three plans will enable LPH staff to increase their capacity for assessment and planning.
-Evaluation of the plans structure (not content) by OPI will result in improved quality and utility of future plans.
+Evaluation of the plans structure (not content) by the Public Health Practice Section will result in improved quality and utility of future plans.
 Submission of plans ensures accountability.

 MDH will review these plans using a checklist to assure they are complete.
 Checklists for the following plans are online, so that CHBs can use the checklists for reference as they develop their plans.